llondon6/PhenomXCP/notes.md

+# Update Feb. ~21th 2023

+* Phase (and phase derivative) alignment with XHM during inspiral has been implemented, and the implementation has passed all preliminary tests.

+* Now, we should reconsider the relative time shifts at merger.

+* The tasks are likely as follows:

+- [x] Turn off all previous relative phase behavior within LAL, and make sure that python fitting routines have phase alignment on.
+- [x] Identify the correct merger-ringdown time shift parameter within PhenomXAS.
+  * **The quantity of interest is `pPhase->c0`**.
+  * The use of `NU0` in the 22_TimeShift function has been disabled.
+  * Instead, we have now added the `NU0` deviation to `c0` in `LALSimIMRPhenomX_internals.c`.
+  * This is now consistent with how the the timeshift during merger-ringdown is added to XHM multipoles.
+- [ ] Develope a strategy for correctly fitting the merger ringdown time shift for (2,2) and (3,3).
+Perhaps the simplest but approx. thing to do is to for phase-derivative alignment at the beginning of the fitting region?
+- [ ] Return the relative phase parameters for (2,2) and (3,3).
+- [ ] Rerun sanity checks.

-# Update Feb.
-2023
+# Update Feb. ~12th 2023

 **1.** Cecilio has confirmed that the low frequency relative phases of `XPHM` differ from those of `XHM`.
 He suggested that a time-shift alignment parameter be lowered --  **I tried this, but it did not work.**

 **2.** ***Questions***:
 - [x] Does my comparison of low frequency behavior depend incorrectly on in-plane spin (somehow)? **Would be nice to clarify, but ultimately a moot point.
 See below.**
 - [x] Is it viable to **force** a phase and time-shift of PNR-XCP such that the PhenomXHM low frequency phase behavior is recovered?  **Others agree.
 Try it.**
-- [ ] Is it necessary and viable to restructure XCP so that the problematic dependence on the ringdown frequency is avoided.
+- [x] Is it necessary and viable to restructure XCP so that the problematic dependence on the ringdown frequency is avoided.
 I suspect that this would still require a post-fact alignment step since the phase's morphology changes amid heuristic alignment frequencies.  **If forcing alignment with XHM works, then no.**

 **3.** ***Thoughts on forcing alignment with the `XHM` phase & phase derivative***:
 * This would ostensibly require computing the `XHM` phase and phase derivative at some reference frequency.